 Re-Invent a Board Game

-It’s important to teach children to think outside the box.
-Take a familiar board game off the shelf and ask your child to develop entirely new rules, then play with your family.
+It is essential to teach children to think outside the box.
+Take a simple board game off the shelf and ask your child to develop entirely new rules, and then play with your family.

 Arts and Crafts

 Gather a wide range of artistic mediums like paint, markers, crayons, cardboard, paper, glue, clay, and other random materials and let them go wild.
-Unrestrained artistic expression is one of the most important values of the Reggio Emilia model.
+Unrestrained creative expression is one of the most critical values of the Reggio Emilia model.

-Another way to encourage your child’s imagination is to provide them with open-ended toys like building blocks, clay, foam shapes, and LEGOs.
-These toys allow children to invent entirely new scenarios every time they play
+Another way to encourage your child’s imagination is to provide them with open-ended toys, such as building blocks, clay, foam shapes, and LEGOs.
+These toys allow children to invent entirely new scenarios every time they play.